7 Best Places to Live in New York with a Dog in 2025

 Pet Policies at Co-ops and Condos

-If you are thinking of buying a place instead, you might think your pooch is safe.
+If you think of buying a place instead, you might think your pup is safe.

 After all, you're paying good money.